Group Management Based on ERM

 ・Crisis Management System (Including Business Continuity Management System)

-The Group specifies material risks to be controlled by management and formulates a Management Action Plan as well as regularly monitors the status with respect to
+The Group identifies material risks to be controlled by management, formulates a Management Action Plan and regularly monitors the status with respect to individual risk.

 Group Emerging Risks

-Group Emerging Risks are defined as 1) events that could affect the Group business from a medium- to longer-term perspective and 2) events that could affect the Group business that management should be aware of but are difficult to measure in terms of scale and timing.
-By quickly grasping when such risks rise, we can take specific steps to address them with an eye on the
+Group Emerging Risks are defined as events that could affect the Group business from a medium- to longer-term perspective and events that could affect the Group business that management should be aware of but are difficult to measure in terms of scale and timing.
+We regularly monitor Group Emerging Risks.

 Strengthening Natural Disaster Risk Management

-Controlling the Retained Amount of Natural Disaster Risk
+Controlling the Retained Amount of Natural Catastrophe Risk